Casdoor vs Better Auth

 Feature Comparison

-Both tools offer comparable feature coverage, with Casdoor supporting 28 features and Better Auth supporting 25.
+Both tools offer comparable feature coverage, with Better Auth supporting 33 features and Casdoor supporting 28.
 Consider your specific needs regarding authentication, enterprise auth, security, user management and extensibility when making your decision.
-Casdoor fully covers authentication and branding.
+Both tools fully cover authentication.

 Magic link and email OTP plugins allow passwordless sign-in using one-time links or codes